demonishan/gradientor/FEATURE_IDEAS.md

 6. Accessibility Checker
    - Warn if gradients have poor contrast or are not colorblind-friendly.

-8. Live Preview on Elements
-   - Show how the gradient looks on buttons, cards, or backgrounds.

 10. Drag-and-Drop Color Stops
    - Improve UX for adding/removing/reordering color stops visually.